mapbender/mapbender-documentation/en/book/installation_git.rst

 ApiGen
 ======

 `ApiGen <http://apigen.org>`_ is our API documentation generator of choice.
-It too can be installed using Pear, so use the following command:
+It can also be installed using Pear, so use the following command:

 .. code-block:: yaml